METEO 3 Lesson 7 Images

 Text description of the a chain of alternating blue triangles and red semicircles image.

-The image depicts a simple graphic with red semi-circles and blue triangles.
-The graphic is composed of a wavy red line with two red semi-circles positioned on the peaks.
+The image depicts a simple graphic of a stationary front with red semi-circles and blue triangles.
+The graphic is composed of a wavy red and blue line with two red semi-circles positioned on the peaks.
 Below this line are two blue triangles located in the troughs, pointing downward.
-The background is plain white, creating a contrast with the red and blue shapes.
+The stationary front is drawn on a plain white background.

 typically become warm fronts